GoogleCloudPlatform/gcsfuse/docs/semantics.md

 must ensure that there is enough free space available to handle staged content when writing large files.

-#### Notes

--   Prior to version 1.2.0, you will notice that an empty file is created in the Cloud Storage bucket as a hold.
+- **Note:** Prior to version 1.2.0, you will notice that an empty file is created in the Cloud Storage bucket as a hold.
 Upon closing or fsyncing the file, the file is written to your Cloud Storage bucket, with the existing empty file now reflecting the accurate file size and content.
 Starting with version 1.2, the default behavior is to not create this zero-byte file, which increases write performance.
 If needed, it can be re-enabled by setting the `create-empty-file: true` configuration in the config file.
--   If the application never sends fsync for a file, it will leave behind its temp-file (in temp-dir), which will not be cleared until the user unmounts the bucket.
-As an example, if you are writing a large file, and temp-dir does not have enough free space available, then you will get 'out of space' error.
-Then the temp-file will not be deleted until you do an fsync for that file, or unmount the bucket.

 **Concurrency**